Canada

 Published:

-The federal transportation safety board (TSB) investigation has found several track deficiencies that led to the 49-car CN train derailment on July 5 in Repentigny, Que.
+The federal Transportation Safety Board (TSB) has found several track deficiencies at the site of the 49-car CN train derailment on July 5 in Repentigny, Que.

 The TSB said it has sent a rail safety advisory to Transport Canada to address “the condition of rail anchors on CN’s Joliette subdivision and is intended to inform the regulator of safety deficiencies identified that could pose a risk.”